Do you have to use Cricut brand materials?

 There’s some reviews on Amazon that talk about how the size of the mat is wrong.
 I have no had issues with this.

 I’ve never bothered with the Cricut branded paper.
-I find there’s plenty of other cardstock that have better color selection.
+I find there’s plenty of other cardstock brands that have a better color selection.
 Here are some of my favorites:

 - Assorted Starter Pack – Basic assorted colors, great starter pack, perfect weight for most papercraft projects